Getting Started with i.MXRT7xx-EVK

 • Getting Started RT700 Evuation Kit Software Image 15

-MCUXpresso for Visual Studio Code (VS Code) provides an optimized embedded developer experience for code editing and development.
-Learn how to build and flash an application with VS Code.
+MCUXpresso for VS Code provides an optimized embedded developer experience for code editing and development.
+Learn how to build and flash an application with VS Code .

 4. Create and Modify

 The following steps will guide you through the manipulation of the general-purpose outputs.
-The example sets up a GPIO LED example to toggle LED on board.
+The example sets up a general-purpose input/output (GPIO) the LED example to toggle LED on board.

-1. Click “Import Example from Repository” button in the "Quickstart Panel" ,then Fill out the appropriate information in the “Import Example from Repository” window
+1. Click “Import Example from Repository” button in the "QUICKSTART PANEL" and then fill out the appropriate information in the “Import Example from Repository” window

-5. Click “Choose a template” to show a list of available examples in the selected repository.
-The long list of examples can be filtered by typing in the available selection area. (i.e. type led to filter gpio LED examples) Select driver_examples/gpio/led_output
+5. Click the dropdown under “Template” to show a list of available examples in the selected repository, or search by filter by typing in the field (i.e. type led to filter gpio LED examples), and select “driver_examples/gpio/led_output”

-6. Click “Choose a toolchain” to select from a list of available build tools.
-The MCUXpresso Installer provides a default option of “ARM GNU tool chain version xx”.
-The tool also looks in other default locations for MCUXpresso IDE installations.
-These may be listed as alternative options for GNU Arm toolchains
+6. Click the dropdown under “Toolchain” to view the options of available build tools (the MCUXpresso Installer provides a default option of “ARM GNU tool chain version xx” but also looks in other default locations for MCUXpresso IDE installations and may be listed as alternative options for GNU Arm toolchains)

 7. Getting Started RT700 Evuation Kit Software Image 17

-8. Click Create.
-This will add a new “gpio led output” example for the RT700 to your Projects panel.
-If window pops for trust authors of the files then click Yes
+8. Click “Create” to add a new “gpio led output” example for the RT700 to your Projects panel (if an alert pops up to trust authors of the files, click “Yes”)

 Build Project

 The build process is configured when the project is created.
-The user can initiate the build from an icon in the project view.
+You can initiate the build from the icon in the project view.
 To the right of the project name, the build icon will start the build for that project.
-You need to return to the MCUXpresso extension perspective by clicking the “X” icon in the left navigation pane.
-You may still be in the Explorer perspective from prior section.
+Return to the MCUXpresso extension perspective by clicking the “X” icon in the left navigation pane as you may still be in the Explorer perspective from the prior section.
 Click the build icon to the right of the gpio_led_output project.

 Getting Started RT700 Evuation Kit Software Image 23

 This will start the build process.
-The OUTPUT terminal tab at the bottom of the screen displays the build progress
+The OUTPUT terminal tab at the bottom of the screen will display the build progress.

 Flash and Debug Project

-MCUXpresso for Visual Studio Code allows users to program and debug projects for NXP microcontrollers.
-These steps require that Debug Probe drivers are properly installed and configured.
-MCUXpresso for Visual Studio Code allows the use of popular debug probes from NXP, Segger and PEmicro.
-MCUXpresso Installer included the option to properly install support for the different debug probes.
+MCUXpresso for VS Code allows users to program and debug projects for NXP microcontrollers and also allows the use of popular debug probes from NXP, Segger and PEmicro.
+This includes the option to properly install support for the different debug probes, but these steps require that the debug probe drivers are properly installed and configured.

 The built project output binary is flashed to the target board before launching a debug session.
-The Debug session provides controls and views to help the developer analyze the operation of the project.
-The following steps will show how to successfully flash and program the RT700 EVK evaluation kit.
+The debug session provides controls and views to help you analyze the operation of the project.
+The following steps will demonstrate how to successfully flash and program the RT700 EVK evaluation kit.

-2. Click the Refresh arrow in the DEBUG PROBES pane to detect connected Debug Probes
+2. Click the Refresh arrow in the DEBUG PROBES pane to detect the connected Debug Probes

 3. Getting Started RT700 Evuation Kit Software Image 14

-4. Starting a Debug session begins by programming the target device with the built project image.
-You can debug or flash the selected target as shown below
+4. Starting a debug session begins by programming the target device with the built project image where you can debug or flash the selected target as shown below

 5. Getting Started RT700 Evuation Kit Software Image 24